soravits/slogo/DESIGN.md

 In terms of the front end, we are still figuring out how Data will give information from the backend to the UI.
 We have discussed having separate methods for getting each type of command/data which allows the corresponding classes to get the data easily.
 However, this forces Data to sort where the data needs to go, which is an additional job for an already busy class.
 The current implementation has Data return all the information from the backend.
 DataSorter calls the method to get this information and then determines where the information should go.
 This reduces the size of Data but might be an unnecessary additional step.

-Lastly, there are some inconsistencies in our interfaces/APIís that need to be ironed out in the coming days (the front-end doing work that it does not need to, etc.).
+Lastly, there are some inconsistencies in our interfaces/API‚Äôs that need to be ironed out in the coming days (the front-end doing work that it does not need to, etc.).
 We also need to figure out whether or not we should use binding to automatically update the front-end view as the Model values change.
 We have not figured out yet where to set-up these binding relationships (if needed).
 There are definitely design patterns that we could incorporate to make our design better (Command, Mediator, etc.), but we will have to discuss them further and see if we can plan well enough before people start implementing.

 ## Team Responsibilities

-Weíve divided the team into two parts, front-end and back-end.
+We‚Äôve divided the team into two parts, front-end and back-end.
 In the back-end, Soravit is responsible for the integration between the view and the model, most importantly the controller and the parser while Brian is responsible for developing the model, implementing the commands, and error-checking.
 In the front end, Diane is responsible for the visualization/UI .
 Pim is responsible for how command lines are sent to the backend and results of execution of command lines are received from the backend.